Rxxbertx/Lenovo-Legion-5pro-Hackintosh/README.md

 * * *

 ### USED KEXTS
-(Warning: Some of these Kexts are only for macOS Big Sur, for other macOS versions, you will need different Kexts and configurations)
+(Warning: Some of these Kexts are only for macOS Ventura, for other macOS versions, you will need different Kexts and configurations)
 ---------------------------------------------------------------------------------------------------------------------------------------------------------